Budapest is one of the most beautiful cities in Europe.

 Not sure which bath to try?
 We help you decide – Gellert Baths or Szechenyi Baths.

 Only 10% of Danube’s water flows through Budapest, one of the four major cities on the banks of the river, but that is enough to make a Danube River Cruise the favorite activity of most tourists.

-Cruising on River Danube is a fantastic way to see the beautiful sights of Budapest from inside out.
+Cruising on the River Danube is a fantastic way to see the beautiful sights of Budapest from the inside out.

 However, there are many kinds of Danube River Cruises, and it is impossible to decide on one without an expert’s help.

 Hungary’s Parliament Building in Budapest is ranked among TripAdvisor’s top 15 landmarks in the world.

 Inspired by the British House of Parliament, it is both a Museum and an office for around 800 people.

 The building which the locals refer to as Országház, is renowned for its stunning architecture.

 The Budapest attraction is open to visitors who get to see the stunning interiors of the building, including some of 691 well-furnished rooms.